 In this talk, Dr. Hossain Danesh shares his reflections on our responsibilities to promote human welfare and progress.
 This talk was given in Victoria, Canada on 20 September, 2012.
 Continue reading

-“Personal Reflections on the Baha’i Faith from Around the World” is a Baha’i Blog initiative in honor of the Bicentenary anniversary of the Birth of Baha’u’llah, Prophet-founder of the Baha’i Faith.
+“Personal Reflections on the Baha’i Faith from Around the World” is a Baha’i Blog initiative in honor of the bicentenary anniversaries of the Births of Baha’u’llah and the Bab, the two Prophet-founders of the Baha’i Faith.

-In this initiative, we share portraits of Baha’is and their friends from different countries and territories all over the world, and accompanying their photographs are a few of their words about what the Baha’i Faith means to them or how it has touched their lives.
+In this initiative, we share portraits of Baha’is and their friends from different countries and territories all over the world, along with a few of their words about what the Baha’i Faith means to them or how it has touched their lives.
 Continue reading

 This video from the Baha’i World News Service (BWNS) describes how representing King Hamad bin Isa Al Khalifa of Bahrain, Sheikh Khalid bin Khalifa Al Khalifa expressed his appreciation for a reception held by the Baha’is of that country to mark the centenary of Abdu’l-Baha’s passing.
 Continue reading

 Baha’i Blog is delighted to share an audio recording of one of our articles titled ‘Perspectives on Evolution’ written by Matt Giani and Halim Beere and read by Matt Giani.
 Continue reading

 Mark Perry has authored a new book published by George Ronald titled Convergence: Cities, Spirituality and the Future of Civilization.
 The book asks the question: What makes a great place to live?